-With the exception of September, the reservoir was stratified during all sampling periods.
-The reservoir continued to warm into the summer months (both in the epilimnion and hypolimnion) and temperature stratification was visible throughout the summer with peaks nearing 30C in July.
-September temperatures were still very warm and these measures demonstrate the time of turnover.
+With the exception of October, the reservoir exhibited some level of stratification during all sampling periods.
+The reservoir continued to warm into the summer months (both in the epilimnion and hypolimnion) and temperature stratification was visible throughout the summer with peaks nearing 30C in July and August.

 We do see variability in these profiles over time.
-Some years July is the warmest month while in other years August may be the warmest in the epilimnion (In 2022 it was July).
-In 2015, June was the warmest month.
-It is not uncommon to see temperatures reach 30C in these profiles but in some years (2019) the water does not warm to this extent.
+Some years July is the warmest month while in other years August may be the warmest.
+It is not uncommon to see temperatures reach 30C in these profiles but in some years (2019 and 2023) the water did not warm to this extent.
 Stratification is consistent across years usually starting in April or May.
 The epilimnion establishes above 2 meters depth.
 The depths of 2-4 meters are the transition zone or metalimnion.
 The hypolimnion is below 4 meters depth.
 Throughout the seasons this is a consistent pattern in the reservoir.
+A very important conclusion was suggested from analysis shown in section 2.2 of this report.
+Air temperature is a very strong driver of the patterns we see in this part of the reservoir (Table 1 in that analysis) and hence the driver of stratification patterns and eventually water quality.
+This has very important water quality implications throughout the reservoir.